Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Mode Decoupling Techniques

 Another method is to take advantage of a classic theorem regarding symplectic matrices.
 Similar to how real symmetric matrices can be diagonalized by an orthogonal matrix and normal matrices can be diagonalized by a unitary matrix, a positive definite matrix can be diagonalized by a symplectic matrix.
 The diagonal matrix also takes on a special form.
 The precise statement is given by the following. \begin{thm} (Williamson~\cite{williamson1936algebraic}).
 Let $M \in \R^{2n \times 2n}$ be a positive definite matrix.
 Then there exists a symplectic matrix $S \in \mathrm{Sp}(2n)$ and a diagonal matrix $\Lambda \in \R^{n\times n}$ with positive diagonal entries such that

 \end{thm} The use of symplectic matrices to diagonalize quadratic bosonic Hamiltonians is well-known in literature~\cite{hormander1995symplectic,nam2016diagonalization}.
-However, this technique has not been used in the analysis of superconducting circuits, whose Hamiltonian is not completely quadratic and even contains a cosine term.
-Furthermore, we will prove and use a stronger statement of Williamson's theorem for the special case when $M$ is block diagonal.
+This was even used to find canonical forms of superconducting circuit Hamiltonians~\cite{parra2018quantum}.
+In our work, we use them to simplify the numerical analysis of superconducting circuits.
+Furthermore, we actually prove a stronger statement of Williamson's theorem for the special case when $M$ is block diagonal.
 Although not difficult to prove, this statement may not be appreciated in the literature at large~\footnote{There is a related result: Lemma 103 of~\cite{de2011symplectic}.
 It considers the symplectic diagonalization of block diagonal positive definite matrices, but does not conclude our result. }.
 We now state the result: \begin{cor} If $M \in \R^{2n \times 2n}$ is positive definite and is block diagonal with two $n\times n$ blocks, there exists a block diagonal symplectic matrix

 and a diagonal matrix $\Lambda \in \R^{n\times n}$ with positive diagonal entries such that